 As with all publishing royalties, your performance and mechanical royalties are based on a songwriter’s ownership share of the song and should be discussed, determined, and agreed upon by all contributors on the song.
 Once the ownership share is agreed upon and finalized by all parties, it's best to put that information on a split sheet or some type of shared document.

 The Seldom Talked About Royalty: Mechanical

-Other, often overlooked ways you earn mechanical royalties include:
+Other often overlooked ways you can earn mechanical royalties include:

 - Karaoke recordings